ava-labs/avalanche-docs/docs/subnets/create-a-evm-blockchain-on-subnet-with-avalanchejs.md

 ```json
 "chainId": 11111
 ```
 Put a unique number as chain id for your chain.
 Conflicting chain ids can cause problems.
-You can read more about all of these parameters [here](../subnets/create-evm-blockchain#create-the-genesis-data).

 ## Creating Subnet